 Don't restrict yourself to classic common start configurations!
 With the xHPTDC8-PCIe time interval analyzer you can easily set up custom trigger scenarios.
 The device provides an infinite stream of timestamps - one for each input pulse.
 You may filter the stream in your own DAQ-software - or make use of the trigger and grouping features provided by xHPTDC8-PCIe.

 Like the xTDC4-PCIe, the xHPTDC8-PCIe provides very high precision measurements with almost no cycle-to-cycle jitter.
-You can expect an RMS error very close to the quantization error.
+From this time interval meter, you can expect an RMS error that is very close to the quantization error.
 Its linearity is also practically perfect!